A thoughtful perspective for discerning Durango homeowners

 The Tradeoff Most People Don’t Talk About

-And often, what’s sacrificed are the moments that tend to define the season—slow mornings, relaxed evenings, and time with family… like an evening at Noel Night, a day at Purgatory followed by a quiet soak at the hot springs, or time with children and grandchildren on the Polar Express.
+Which means that when decorating takes more than it gives, something else quietly disappears in its place.
+For many of my clients, those are the moments that define the season — a slow morning with coffee and the mountain view, an evening at Noel Night, a day on the slopes at Purgatory followed by a long soak at the hot springs, or an unhurried afternoon with children and grandchildren on the Polar Express.

 A Different Way to Think About It

-Choosing to work with a professional holiday designer in Durango isn’t really about decorating.
+Choosing to work with a professional holiday designer in Durango isn’t really a decision about decorating.

 So… Is It Still Worth Your Time?